 There are many different titles your business could choose to give your promotional staff to enhance their production of sales for your clients.
 When choosing the name try to think how it will affect both your target market and your staff, trying to bring the two together on a level platform to create strong rapport and an environment for engaging conversation and solid sales results.

 Whether it is âBrand Ambassadorâ, âPromo Teamâ or âBrand Advocateâ, the name says something about your business and can encourage staff in different ways.
 Choose wisely as it does impact the work ethic of the so called âPromo Staffâ.
+We have over 4,500 brand ambassadors, nationwide, on our roster and can help you and be an extension of your salesforce.
+For more information on our Brand Ambassadors and how they can help with your upcoming campaigns, please fill out the form below and we will get back to you as soon as possible.

 Story written by Callum Stanley and Adam Wakeford